 Whenever I craved authentic Thai food, I’d head here for fresh papaya salad or a bowl of steaming noodles for less than 10 euros.

-The park itself is a simple grassy space, but the food and atmosphere make it a standout.
-It’s a unique blend of Berlin’s international spirit and local tradition.
+The park itself is a big, open, grassy space, but the food and atmosphere make it a standout.
+It’s what makes Berlin stand out as a unique city.

 This long, narrow park in the Schöneberg district is a quiet green corridor with a bit of old Berlin charm.
 A small pond, stone bridges, and shaded walkways made it one of my favourite places for an afternoon stroll.
 I liked to stop in for its small beer garden, too.